AlgoLab/MALVIRUS/TUTORIAL.md

 ## Create a variant catalog from assemblies

+**Notice:** _this step is for demonstration purposes only, as a SARS-CoV-2 catalog computed from GenBank assemblies is preloaded with MALVIRUS._
 First we will create a catalog of known variants induced by the assemblies we downloaded.

 Head to the "Reference VCF" tab and click on the "Build a new Reference VCF from genomes" button.